aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

    **Note**: it can take up to 45 minutes to deploy a Gateway.

    Congratulations!
 You have successfully created a Virtual network, a gateway subnet, and an ExpressRoute Gateway.

+## You have successfully completed the lab.